 PERSONAL STATEMENT

-As my career in BBC Scotland developed, I moved toward the stories that blend sport, culture and human drama.
-I have produced and directed some of BBC Scotland’s most-watched and most-discussed documentaries, including Walter: A Life in Football, which paid tribute to the legendary Rangers, Everton and Scotland manager Walter Smith; Scotland’s Game, a landmark multi-part social history of Scottish football; and Boycotts and Broken Dreams, the definitive account of the financial and political turmoil behind the 1986 Commonwealth Games in Edinburgh.
+Since then, I’ve produced and directed a range of documentaries, including Walter: A Life in Football, a portrait of Walter Smith’s career; Scotland’s Game, a multi-part social history of Scottish football; and Boycotts and Broken Dreams, which looked at the political and financial fallout of the 1986 Commonwealth Games in Edinburgh.

-Beyond broadcasting, I have also worked on short drama films and graphic novels.
-I co-created the award-winning graphic novel Burke & Hare with Will Pickering and have written, produced and directed short films including producing Spores for the Scottish Film Talent Network.
+Outside broadcast, I’ve also worked in short drama and publishing.
+I co-created the graphic novel Burke & Hare with Will Pickering, and have written, produced and directed short films including Spores for the Scottish Film Talent Network.